tls-stuff/rfc8447bis/draft-salowey-rfc8447bis.md

 particular, it allocates a number of contiguous codepoints for experimental purposes and delegates management of this space to the Working Group contributors.

-This section describe experimental codepoint blocks for IANA registries related to TLS, including: Extensions {{exp-extensions}} and Supported Groups {{exp-supported-groups}}.
+This section describes experimental codepoint blocks for IANA registries related to TLS, including: Extensions {{exp-extensions}} and Supported Groups {{exp-supported-groups}}.
 For each of these registries, this document allocates a set of experimental codepoint blocks from the unassigned space in the registry.
 Each codepoint in this range is then managed